Jsies1997/vue-weather-app/README.md

 See [Vite Configuration Reference](https://vitejs.dev/config/).

-You will also have to provide your own openweathermap api key just paste it in the api_key section in the App.vue file line 35
+You will also have to provide your own api key from https://openweathermap.org Just paste it in the api_key section in the App.vue file line 35

 ## Project Setup